We’d love to hear from you. If you’re new to Repromed, get in touch with us and book your free 15 minute phone consultation with a fertility doctor.

 Vanessa oversees the public funding government contract and is responsible for looking after clients who are going through publicly funded treatment with Repromed.
 This involves answering any questions, outlining the process and aiming to make their journey as stress-free as possible.

 It is such a privilege to be involved in our client’s fertility journeys and seeing the positive outcomes that are achieved.
-When I am not at work, I love getting out and travelling with my husband and spending time with our friends and family.
+When I am not at work, I love getting out and traveling with my husband and two children and spending time with our friends and family.

 Awhina is one of the friendly faces you will find at the front desk.
 She is always eager to help with any queries, in fact in Te Reo the name Awhina means ‘to assist, help, support’ and that is what she does for everyone at Repromed.